pramatha123/sample-git-repo/README.md

 For ActiveMQ:
 ------------

-1. Try to download activemq library from http://activemq.apache.org/activemq-5141-release.html
+1. Download activemq library from http://activemq.apache.org/activemq-5141-release.html
 2. Extract the zip file to your own directory.
 3. Open command prompt, please traverse to the activemq bin directory.
 (Example: D:\apache-activemq-5.14.1\bin\win64)
 4. Run the command "activemq.bat" to start the ActiveMQ server.